Stop Marketing. Tell Stories!

 Storytelling sets the course of a self-directed journey.
 Prospects will take the next exit if they feel they’re not in control—which is precisely what occurs if marketing has a focus on your product or service instead of their problem.

 Storytelling is about relationship-building.
 It accomplishes what most marketing fails to do.
 It validates that you understand a prospect’s problem, and you’ve successfully solved it yourself.
-The irony is that the story you to tell is about yourself.
+The irony is that the story you to tell the most is about yourself.
 And you will—further along the sales funnel.
-If your marketing leads with the solution, you’re prescribing medicine before you’ve even asked your prospect where it hurts.
+But if your marketing leads with the solution, you’re prescribing medicine before you’ve even asked your prospect where it hurts.

 Stay up to date!